bonitasoft/bonita-doc/md/rest-api-authorization.md

 When a new [custom profile](custom-profiles.md) is created, the permissions mappings are updated in the configuration files and in the cache.
 It is not necessary to restart the application server to activate security for the new custom profile.

+## Granting permissions to a given resource

+If you only develop custom pages and you declare the resources they use properly, you should never have to create custom permissions.
+However, you may need to do so if you need to manually grant permissions to a given REST API resource (so that it can be called programatically for example).
+In order to do that, you need to:
+1. Look into the file `resources-permissions-mapping.properties` for the permissions that grant access to the resource.
+For example, in order to perform a GET on `bpm/task`, I can see that I need the permisssion `flownode_visualization` (syntaxe: `GET|bpm/task=[flownode_visualization]`)
+2. Edit the file `custom-permissions-mapping.properties` to give the permission `flownode_visualization` to the required profiles or users.
+For example, to add the permission to the user walter.bates (username), add the following line : `user|walter.bates=[flownode_visualization]`

 <a id="activate"/>

 ## Activating and deactivating authorization